bitminingdottv/open-ethash-pool/README.md

 ### Features

-**This pool is being further developed to provide an easy to use pool for Ethereum miners.
+**This pool is being further developed to provide an easy to use pool for Ethereum & Ethash coin miners.
 This software is functional however an optimised release of the pool is expected soon.
 Testing and bug submissions are welcome!**

+* Ethash based multicoin support (Including Ethereum, Ethereum Classic, Expanse, Musicoin and much more!)
+* Multi-language support
 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward
 * Failover geth instances: geth high availability built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs
 * JSON-API for stats
+* Dev fee 10% from pool fee are optional

 #### Proxies